 Bearded dragons eat a wide variety of food items in the wild, including greens, vegetables, and bugs.
 These bugs have been gut-loaded naturally, as they eat a wide variety of food too, which passes down the required nutrients to the beardie.
-It doesn’t imply that all the wild bearded dragons are healthy; there can be health complications in the wild bearded dragons.
+It doesn’t imply that all wild bearded dragons are healthy; there can be health complications in the wild bearded dragons too.

 Vitamin A deficiency develops different health complications, including cloudy eyes, swollen eyes, and dry eyes.
 Furthermore, this can even result in respiratory issues in the bearded dragon.
 However, it is recommended to have your bearded dragon checked by a vet or get his blood tested to ensure the problem.
 As too much vitamin A can be toxic for the bearded dragon.

 The deficiency of vitamin D3 is directly proportional to the lack of Calcium in the bearded dragon’s body.
 Vitamin D3 is the calcium absorbent for the bearded dragon, a deficiency of this vitamin will lead to calcium deficiency and metabolic bone disease.
 The symptoms of lack of this vitamin are loss of appetite, lethargic behavior, soft bones, and shaking.

 Why Do Bearded Dragons Need Calcium?
 Bearded Dragon Calcium Supplement